Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

 ## Responding to SlidingFinishedEvent

-As you finish a touch or a pan operate on a slider, the slider instance receives a slide finished event.
+As you finish a touch or a pan operate on a Slider, the Slider instance receives a slide finished event.
 You can declare the slide finished event handler as follows:

 ```cs
 Slider slider = new Slider();